Connecting SharePoint to GovEagle

 • You must have access to Azure Portal and the ability to create app registrations.

-• You must be able to grant admin consent for API permissions in your Azure AD tenant.
+• You must be able to grant admin consent for API permissions in your Azure tenant.

 • You must have a GovEagle Admin account.